zopyx/print-css-rocks/web/content/intro.rst

 .. note::

   print-css.rocks is currently (as of 2025) in legacy mode.

-  The site remains online for the time being but do not expect any future updates.
+  The site will be taken offline by 01.07.2026.
+If you want to maintain the project in the future, contact Andreas Jung (info@zopyx.com).

 Introduction to PrintCSS and CSS Paged Media